You are listening to the Sean Hannity Radio Show Podcast.

 And I don't, you know what I don't want to pay attention to in life?

-I don't want to wake up on any given day and say, Oh, what should I wear today?
+I don't want to wake up on any given day and say, oh, what should I wear today?

 Oh, what shoes should I put on today?

-I have to show you.
+I have to say.

-I mean, you're your your fashion statement should scream.
+I mean, your fashion statements just scream.

 I spent a lot of time on this.

-I wear I wear I have ten pairs of jeans.
+I have 10 pairs of jeans.

 I have a couple of pairs of shoes.

-I have Sneakers.
+I have sneakers.

-Yeah, the occasions where I have to like dress up in a suit and go to the White House.
+Yeah, the occasions where I have to dress up in a suit and go to the White House.

 I don't wear these.